 Child Saving Institute Appoints New Program Director

+Jovan Johnson was named Director of Child Welfare Services for the nonprofit that serves the Omaha, Nebraska Metro Area

-EINPresswire.com/ -- Child Saving Institute, an Omaha-area nonprofit dedicated to the prevention, intervention, and healing of child abuse, neglect, and trauma, has announced Jovan Johnson as the Director of Child Welfare Services
+OMAHA, NEBRASKA, UNITED STATES, March 2, 2022 /EINPresswire.com/ -- Child Saving Institute (CSI) has appointed Jovan Johnson as its new Director of Child Welfare Services.

-Johnson possesses more than 20 years of experience working with children and families, serving the Omaha community in various roles.
+Johnson has over 20 years of experience working with children and families, serving the Omaha community in various roles.
 Formerly, Johnson served as a Pathways to Permanency Specialist with the Nebraska Home Society and a Child and Family Service Specialist with the Nebraska Department of Health and Human Services (DHHS).
-Most recently, Johnson supervised the Omaha Healthy Start (OHS) program at Charles Drew Health Center.
+In addition, Johnson recently supervised the Omaha Healthy Start (OHS) program at Charles Drew Health Center.

 About Child Saving Institute (CSI)